This January 2019 ranking was last updated in June 2020. The 2020 updates may affect the ranking order, but the list has not been re-ordered.

 This seems to be a complicated and controversial topic, but the short answer is yes, there are some doctoral programs that do not require a dissertation.
 While most of the programs on this list require a dissertation in the last few semesters of the curriculum, you could potentially find a related program that does not require one.
 The thought process here would be that these programs are designed specifically for professionals in the given field, and therefore, the dissertation is replaced with research or capstone projects instead of a dissertation.
 However, you will want to consider what your goals are.
 Is it important to your career aspirations to have a well thought out and targeted dissertation?
 Does that give you merit or specific credit in your desired field?
 Do you feel like your degree will be taken seriously if you don’t have a completed dissertation?
 There isn’t a right or wrong answer here; in most situations, people understand that the nature of education is changing.
 The decision is up to you!

-No, all online and traditional doctoral programs require both a Bachelors degree and a Master’s degree.
+No, all online and traditional doctoral programs require a bachelor’s degree and most require a master’s degree.
+Walden University offers a bachelor’s-level entry point.
 In most cases, schools require the degrees to be in a related mental health field.
-Not all programs require your background to be in a related field, but schools like Walden University will give you credit for up to 6 classes in your doctoral program if you have a background in mental health.
+Not all programs require your background to be in a related field, but schools like Walden University will give you credit for up to 5 classes in your doctoral program if you have a background in mental health.
 Double check the details of your program to make sure you current degrees will be the right fit for admission.

-8. How much do cheap online doctorate Psych degrees cost?
+8. How much do cheap online doctorate psychology degrees cost?

 10. Does the location of the school matter for my online degree?